LennartHennigs/DIYStreamDeck/README.md

 ## Features

-- Allows to assign keyboard shortcuts/key sequences to its keys
+- Assign keyboard shortcuts or key sequences to keys
-- The keypad can detect the active app and updates the keypad with its shortcuts
-- Apps can also be launched via keys 🆕
+- Shortcuts can be defined for specific app or globally
+- Launch applications 🆕
+- Build and define your own plugins and its commands – a Spotify plugin is now included 🆕
 - You can also define "folders" - a new keypad definition scheme that can be tied to a single key 🆕
-- A default keypad layout can be defined when no app specific layout is defined
-- Keypad definitions are stored and loaded in a JSON configuration file
+- Keypad definitions are stored in a JSON configuration file

 ## Hardware Requirements